djtanner/geometry-wars/README.md

 # Geometry Wars
-Game Architecture is based on an assignment created for in Memorial University - Computer Science 4300 - Fall 2022 - Intro to Game Programming
+Game Architecture is based on an assignment created for Memorial University - Computer Science 4300 - Fall 2022 - Intro to Game Programming

 The starter files are not publicly available but are mostly covered on [Youtube](https://www.youtube.com/live/OmzU_-zbE7o?si=pXC0IXya6lctk343) .